Global magnetohydrodynamic simulations of the inner regions of protoplanetary discs. I. Zero-net flux regime: Results I. Magnetic Fields in the active zone and disc accretion

-The sharp transition to a hot corona, defined in equation \eqref{equation:target_temperature}, alters the buoyancy forces that push the dynamo generated magnetic flux away from the disc midplane.
-In the simplified one-dimensional flux tube model of \cite{torkelsson_magnetic_1993}, a sharp gradient change in the vertical pressure profile can stall buoyantly rising azimuthal flux tubes of fixed length at the disc--corona transition, resulting in the build up of these magnetic flux tubes just below the disc surface layers. \\ In our simulations, the large-scale poloidal magnetic field loops fill the active zone, but do not expand vertically into the corona.
-Instead, the generated large-scale radial field is halted at the disc--corona transition, as evidenced by the radial flux bunching at $|z|\approx0.2$ in Fig.~\ref{fig:BpLIC_BPhi_small_600700}.
-We attribute this behaviour to the modified buoyancy profile at the transition, but note that it represents a more complex configuration than that considered in the simplified model of \citet{torkelsson_magnetic_1993} discussed above.
-The $\Omega$-effect acts on the buoyantly trapped radial field, accessing the disc’s shear reservoir to generate strong toroidal fields at both surface layers, as supported by the observed anti-correlation between the signs of $B_r$ and $B_\phi$ in Fig.~\ref{fig:BpLIC_BPhi_small_600700}.
-Once formed, the large-scale poloidal loops (which are always clockwise in our simulations) stabilise a particular polarity, effectively locking in the sign of $B_\phi$ produced by the $\Omega$-effect for the remainder of the evolution. \\ Additional evidence for the influence of a hot corona on the structure of MRI active discs is found in previous studies of both ZNF and vertical-net flux simulations.
-For example, the shearing box simulations by \cite{bambic_local_2024}, with a self-consistently computed two-temperature disc--corona structure demonstrate similar features (see bottom panels of their fig. 1).
+The sharp transition to a hot corona, defined in equation \eqref{equation:target_temperature}, alters the buoyancy forces that push the dynamo-generated magnetic flux away from the disc midplane.
+In the simplified one-dimensional flux-tube model of \cite{torkelsson_magnetic_1993}, a sharp gradient change in the vertical pressure profile can stall buoyantly rising azimuthal flux tubes of fixed length at the disc--corona transition, resulting in the build-up of these magnetic flux tubes just below the disc surface layers. \\ In our simulations, the large-scale poloidal magnetic field loops fill the active zone, but do not expand vertically into the corona.
+Instead, the generated large-scale radial field is halted at the disc--corona transition, as evidenced by the bunching of radial flux at $|z|\approx0.2\,\text{au}$ in Fig.~\ref{fig:BpLIC_BPhi_small_600700}.
+We attribute this behaviour to the modified buoyancy profile at the transition, but note that it represents a more complex configuration than the simplified model of \citet{torkelsson_magnetic_1993} discussed above.
+The $\Omega$-effect acts on the buoyantly trapped radial field, accessing the disc's shear reservoir to generate strong toroidal fields at both surface layers, as supported by the observed anti-correlation between the signs of $B_r$ and $B_\phi$ in Fig.~\ref{fig:BpLIC_BPhi_small_600700}.
+Once formed, the large-scale poloidal loops (which are always clockwise in our simulations) stabilise a particular polarity, effectively locking in the sign of $B_\phi$ produced by the $\Omega$-effect for the remainder of the evolution. \\ Additional evidence for the influence of a hot corona on the structure of MRI-active discs is found in previous studies of both ZNF and vertical-net flux simulations.
+For example, the shearing-box simulations by \cite{bambic_local_2024}, with a self-consistently computed two-temperature disc--corona structure demonstrate similar features (see bottom panels of their fig. 1).
 Comparable behaviour is also seen in global simulations of vertical-net flux presented in the second paper of this series and in ZNF simulations by J. Jacquemin-Ide (private communication).
-In contrast, the global ZNF MRI active simulations by \citet{parkin_global_2013} show no such evidence, despite implementing a disc--corona temperature transition (see their fig. 7).
+In contrast, the global ZNF MRI-active simulations by \citet{parkin_global_2013} show no such evidence, despite implementing a disc--corona temperature transition (see their fig. 7).
 However, their method imposes the transition using a different, possibly less sharp, technique and employs a geometrically thinner disc ($\varepsilon = 0.05$), a regime that has previously raised concerns about the generation of large-scale poloidal fields from the MRI dynamo \citep{jacquemin-ide_magnetorotational_2024}.